RobbieTheWagner/PolymitaDemo/README.md

 * When you make changes, you must click the red stop button to stop the server, then do **Run As → Run on Server** again to redeploy.
 * You must PNG a flow after any changes for the Guvnor to realize the changes.
 * You must build your package again after all changes to make the changes go through.
+* You must have psql running whenever running the application, so you can access the databases.